 Applicants should propose automated host platforms and sensor suites, along with the initial phenotypes that will be measured.
 Applicants should have a plan for selecting to a minimum set of phenotypes necessary to drive yield gain.
 Based on that selection, the phenotyping platform must be able to evolve further into a simpler, faster, and less costly system.
-Applicants are expected to demonstrate how their proposed system will meet the in-field throughput and cost metrics outlined in Section I.E of the FOA.
+Applicants are expected to demonstrate how their proposed system will meet the in-field throughput (see Section I.E of the FOA) and cost metrics outlined in Section I.€ G of the FOA.